kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 - Gatsby supports special Gatsby Transformer Remark plugins which have access to _both_ the Gatsby API **and** the Markdown AST
 - This pipeline uses [unified.js](https://github.com/unifiedjs/unified) as the underlying API at the lowest level

 So, what I needed to do was to make a Gatsby Remark Transformer plug-in.
 Since Gatsby just delegates down to Remark, I was able to split this up into two packages, just in case someone wanted to use the Typedoc symbol transformer outside Gatsby.
-The symbol transformer
+The symbol transformer only needs one additional piece of input: the TypeDoc AST.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjk1MzcxODAxLC04OTA2Mjk5NCwtOTcyOT
+eyJoaXN0b3J5IjpbMTM2NzA0MzE3LC04OTA2Mjk5NCwtOTcyOT
 A4OTYyLC02NzkxNzkxMl19
 -->